Barony and Castle of Kilbirnie: Crawfurds

 In 1470 Thomas Crawfurd, sometimes written as Crauford or Crawford, obtained the castle through marriage.
 He was descended from the Crawfurds of Loudoun Castle.
-Sir John Crawfurd had been knighted by Charles I in 1642 and fought in the Civil Wars, but died without any heirs in 1661.
-John Crawfurd married Margaret, daughter of John Blair of that Ilk, although Dobie records her as being the daughter of James, Earl of Glencairn.
-Cornelius Crawfurd of Jordanhill was the closest relative, however his youngest daughter Maragaret Crawfurd inherited the estate of Kilbirnie.
+John Crawfurd married Margaret Blair, daughter of John Blair of that Ilk, and their son, John Crawfurd, married Lady Mary Cunningham, the daughter of James, 7th Earl of Glencairn.
+Their son, Sir John Crawfurd, was knighted by Charles I in 1642 and fought in the Civil Wars, but died without any heirs in 1661.
+Before his death, he married Magdalen Carnegie, daughter of David Carnegie, styled Lord Carnegie (as son and heir apparent of the 1st Earl of Southesk) and Lady Margaret Hamilton (a daughter of the 1st Earl of Haddington).
+Cornelius Crawfurd of Jordanhill was the closest relative, however Sir John's youngest daughter, Maragaret Crawfurd, inherited the estate of Kilbirnie.
+She married Hon.
+Patrick Lindsay (second son of the 17th Earl of Crawford).

 In 1810 John Crawfurd assumed the name Lindsay and claimed to be descended from the Hon.
 James Crawfurd, third son of the first Viscount Garnock.
 After much expense and deliberation the story was found to be entirely false and the claim rejected.
 To add some credibility to the claim he had claimed that his forebear had been the eldest son and heir and had been forced to flee to Ireland after having murdered a man in a duel by firing before the signal.
 This duel he claimed had been over a matter of honour relating to the Lady Susanna Kennedy, later Countess of Eglinton, with whom he was entirely smitten.

 The Crawfurd-Pollocks of Pollok and Kilbirnie were granted a baronetcy that was extinct by 1885.